About Digital Bodies

 Emory Craig has 25 years of experience as an innovator and leader in the art world and higher education.
 He is currently the Director of eLearning at The College of New Rochelle, with responsibility for a wide range of technology initiatives.
 A Frye Fellow and frequent keynote speaker, he has written and presented extensively at both national and international conferences on innovation in the education, corporate and nonprofit sectors.

 He is the Cofounder and Partner at Digital Bodies, a global consulting group assisting corporate, nonprofit and educational organizations in the implementation and use of immersive and wearable technologies.
-Digital Bodies is frequently cited as a must-read website for news and analysis of emerging technology developments.
+Digital Bodies is frequently cited as a must-read website for news and analysis of emerging technology development and has been recognized as a top 10 Higher Education blog for three consecutive years.
 An active participant in the NYC startup community, he currently teaches an online seminar on New Media and Society.

-We welcome your input and proposals.
+We welcome your questions, comments and proposals.
 You can use the contact form at the bottom of this page or email us.
 We are also easy to reach through our social media profiles.
 Please get in touch if you have breaking news or a tip on what we should cover.